UlyssesWu/Agency/README.md

 **Agency** is a .NET lib for Remote Dynamic.

-It's achieved by Trinity Force: [Dynamitey](https://github.com/ekonbenefits/dynamitey) · [LinFu.Delegates](https://github.com/philiplaureano/LinFu.Delegates) · [Serialize.Linq](https://github.com/esskar/Serialize.Linq)
+It's achieved by Trinity Force: [Dynamitey](https://github.com/ekonbenefits/dynamitey) · [Serialize.Linq](https://github.com/esskar/Serialize.Linq) · ExpressionTree

+Agency works on .NET and mono(Unity). .NET Core is not supported currently because it has neither .NET Remoting nor WCF Server support.

 ### Remote Dynamic?
 WTF?
 Remote Dynamic means to share objects between processes (usually using .NET Remoting) without the type to be known (using `dynamic` instead).
 It will be useful when the type is complex or changes frequently.